Jeltorotik/Yandex-SDC-Meetup-Solution/README.md

 # Yandex-SDC-Meetup-Solution
+Solution for qualifying task for Yandex Self-Driving Cars Meetup 2021.
-Solution for Distribution and assignment of routes between delivery rovers problem.
+Distribution and assignment of routes between delivery rovers problem.